YuanEldaif/YuanDu-Netlify/content/post/2019-07-07-create-your-own-logo/index.md

   - Logo
 ---

 I have no background of editing html and css.
-It took me a while to figure out how to modify the [Hugo Lithium theme](https://github.com/yihui/hugo-lithium) for my own blog. so I would like to share it with you, by no means that this is the only way to do it.
+It took me a while to figure out how to modify the [Hugo Lithium theme](https://github.com/yihui/hugo-lithium) for my own blog.
+I started with this simple theme because the fancier theme, the more knowledge of configuration will be needed.
+This make it easier for me to transision to the [Academic Thmeme](https://github.com/gcushen/hugo-academic) that I'm currently using. so I would like to share it with you, by no means that this is the only way to do it.

 **Step 1:**
 Generate your own favicon ico by using free [favicon generator](https://favicon.io/).
 I generated it by using my inital of my first name.